alphagov/govuk-developer-docs/source/manual/transition-a-site.html.md

 Unless the domain being transitioned is a subdomain of one of our wildcard [SANs](https://en.wikipedia.org/wiki/Subject_Alternative_Name), we [do not support HTTPS](/manual/transition-architecture.html#https-support-for-transitioned-sites) for transitioned sites.

-For sites that wish to maintain HTTPS integrity that are not in our SANs, the best alternative is for them to set up redirects on their own server rather than relying on Bouncer.
+If a domain is not in our SAN but wants to keep HTTPS integrity, the best alternative is to set up redirects on their own server.

 The content team might ask a developer to offer the department some guidance around this.